martin-jamszolik/goodenough-jdbc/README.md

 [![branches](.github/badges/branches.svg)](branches.svg)

 ## Why?
 Have you tried the latest/greatest ORM frameworks out there yet?

-There are more than I can count, each one of them makes some kind of promise to you.
 Most of them want to remove you from the RDBMS layer as much as possible.
 Some use meta-programming to generate the model in runtime, some are statically typed and require us to define the schema in the application layer so that a rich DSL layer can be used.

-Reflecting on this, you may find yourself needing to be close to SQL and all that it has to offer in flexibility and transparency.
-Tailor each query for optimal retrieval, using your knowledge of to put together a performant query.
-At the same time, have a good enough api to help you with the boring,silly stuff.
-Just enough to help with the needed insert,update and simple select statements.
+Reflecting on this, you may find yourself needing to stay close to SQL and all that it has to offer in flexibility and transparency.
+Tailor each query for optimal retrieval, using your knowledge to put together a performant query.
+At the same time, have a good enough api to help you with the boring stuff.
+Just enough to help with the needed insert, update and simple select statements.
 Find that middle ground of convention and flexibility.
 How low level can we stay and still be productive with RDBMS?
-This little library was born from having to work with so many frameworks, between `spring-data` and `rails` and many other specialized libraries.
+This little library was created as a reflection on other frameworks I worked with `spring-data`, `rails` and the likes, among others.

 ## How?

-Clearly, we start of with the fact that we are on the JVM.
+Starting of with the fact that we are on the JVM and using Java.
 Taking advantage of one of the most prolific frameworks out there, which is `spring-jdbc`.
 An already slim, low level library.
 Between `spring-jdbc` and Springs next flagship library `spring-data`, this little project sits right in between.
 We don't do any meta-programming (autogenerate interfaces), we don't generate any clever queries.
 Instead, we help with the most boring parts and leave the power and flexibility and a level of complexity to you.
 With some good guidelines, best practices and test cases, you may find this library useful.

 ## Details